We are developing an open source editor for presentations

 - I weird backend stuffs using Haskell, like wizardry, it’s the future.
 And you?

 Actually he didn’t exactly said that, it’s just…I don’t fully understand the black magic Nicolas is using 🤣

-- I’m a fullstack freelancer/project manager but currently I mostly develop apps using Ionic and Angular
+- I’m a fullstack freelancer/project manager but currently I mostly develop apps

 - Nice.
 Let’s build something together one of these days